 |Price:||$40 for the tasting|

 |Rating:||3/5 – If you love Whisky then you’ll love this!|

 Wine is not for everyone and many people much prefer to sample fine whiskey instead.
 Well, in Vernon you can do that at the Okanagan Spirits Craft Distillery.

-The Distillery is open for sales to anyone but if you want a unique experience then joining their craft Whisky experience is a must!
+The distillery is open for sales to anyone but if you want a unique experience then joining their Craft Whisky Experience is a must!

 The tours of the distillery include tastings of whiskey and finger foods to cleanse your pallet.
-They will teach you what craft Whisky is and you’ll get to taste a fair few fine whiskeys!
+They will teach you what craft whiskey is and you’ll get to taste a fair few fine whiskeys!

 Tours are $40 and they recommend you book in advance to secure your time and day!

 |Rating:||4/5 – A great way to find some of the best restaurants in |